nmlynch94/Dark-and-Darker-Linux/README.md

 # Disclaimer
 I am in no way affiliated with IRONMACE and running the launcher through linux is unsupported by them as they clearly state in their faq on their website.
 Use at your own risk.

+These instructions are a result of all of all the work from Tepri's Discord https://discord.gg/ggu2yMSVjt.
+This is the best place for questions/support if you need it.

 # Dark-and-Darker-Linux
 Compilation of all known methods to run Dark and Darker on Linux, listed roughly from easiest to hardest.
 Accordingly, I will go into less detail on the less user-friendly methods since those will primarily be reserved for those who understand wine/linux well and want to avoid things like Steam, Lutris, and Flatpak.